iotaledger/gas-station/README.md

    and
    this address cannot be used for any other purpose.
 Otherwise transactions sent outside of the gas pool could mess up the gas coin setup.
-2. Send a sufficiently funded SUI coin into that address.
+2. Send a sufficiently funded IOTA coin into that address.
 This will be the initial funding of the gas pool.
 3. Deploy a Redis instance.
 4. Create a YAML config file (see details below).
 5. Pick a secure secret token for the RPC server, this will be passed through the `GAS_STATION_AUTH` environment